Nutritional therapists provide personalised nutrition, dietary and lifestyle recommendations to help enhance an individual's health and wellbeing

 Find out more about the different kinds of work experience and internships that are available.

 Most nutritional therapists are self-employed.
-In order to be successful you'll need to develop and maintain a strong client base and reputation.
+To be successful, you'll need to develop and maintain a strong client base and reputation.

 With experience, and depending on your area of interest, you may be able to establish links with local healthcare providers.
 It may also be possible, if you are registered with the CNHC, to receive referrals from doctors.

 Occasional opportunities may arise with the NHS, mental health organisations and the prison service.